Correcting your Sodium to Potassium ratio is a big part of the answer!

 How can the Sodium to Potassium ratio measure your energy levels?

 As you can see, your Sodium, Potassium, and the ratio between the two is incredibly important for ALL functions in the body.
-I often will use the analogy of your Na/K level showing the number of cars or transportation your body has to carry out all of the functions and minerals to where they need to be.
+I often will use the analogy of your Na/K level showing the number of cars or transportation your body has available.
+They have to carry out all of the functions and minerals to where they need to be.
 If you have tired cells, you will have slow traffic jams with nothing getting to where it needs to be.

 This chart is a guide to evaluating energy levels according to Dr. Paul Eck, the founder of the Hair Mineral Analysis I use at Analytical Research Labs, Inc. on a Hair Analysis: